vered1986/linker/README.md

-# linker: Lexical INference using KnowledgE Resources
+# LinKeR: Lexical INference using KnowledgE Resources

-<b>linker</b> is an open source supervised framework for utilizing structured knowledge resources to recognize lexical inference.
+<b>LinKeR</b> is an open source supervised framework for utilizing structured knowledge resources to recognize lexical inference.
-If you use <b>linker</b> for any published research, please include the following citation:
+If you use <b>LinKeR</b> for any published research, please include the following citation:

 <b>"Learning to Exploit Structured Resources for Lexical Inference"</b><br/>
 Vered Shwartz, Omer Levy, Ido Dagan and Jacob Goldberger.
 CoNLL 2015.